Motivation for a Training Slump

 However, it is also important to keep these goals realistic.
-There is nothing more demotivating than working towards a goal and consistently failing because it is simply unachievable.
-Set goals which are challenging, but do-able.
+There is nothing more demotivating than working towards a goal and consistently failing because it is unachievable.
+Set goals that are challenging, but doable.

 If you quote information from this page in your work, then the reference for this page is: